 Whether F9 also ties into standalone spin-off Hobbs & Shaw is TBC – Dwayne Johnson and Statham are reportedly not in part 9, though it’ll be a massive surprise if they don’t show up in the series’ 10th and apparently final instalment.

 There’s also a pair of official short films that expand the continuity.
 The Turbo Charged Prelude sets the scene for 2 Fast 2 Furious, explaining how Paul Walker’s Brian O’Conner ends up in Miami.
 Los Bandoleros (written and directed by Vin Diesel), meanwhile, establishes key plot points for fourth movie Fast & Furious.

 And while we’ve not included it in the chronological order list above, real Fast & Furious completists may want to check out crime drama Better Luck Tomorrow – while not technically a Fast & Furious movie, regular F&F director Justin Lin and star Sung Kang have both said the Han in Better Luck Tomorrow is the same character who later turns up in Tokyo Drift.

-Meanwhile, kid-friendly spin-off Fast & Furious: Spy Racers drove onto Netflix on December 26.
-It’s centered on Dom Toretto’s younger cousin, Tony, but the tone is so different to the movies that we're unsure about calling it canon, so we've left it off the chronology above.
+Meanwhile, kid-friendly spin-off Fast & Furious: Spy Racers has three seasons on Netflix.
+It’s about Dom Toretto’s younger cousin, Tony, but the tone is so different to the movies that we're unsure about calling it canon, so we've left it off the chronology above.